php-lightning/lnaddress/README.md

 # PHP Lightning Address
 PHP Lightning Address is an easy way to get a [lightning address](https://lightningaddress.com/) just with one php script file.

+# Table of contents
+*ToC to be added*

 # Prerequisite
 - [x] Web server with PHP backend
 - [x] LNbits Lightning implementation backend
+- Please note that **LNbits doesn't need to be on the same server**
+- *You can use https://legend.lnbits.com/ for testing purpose*
 - [x] Web server **must** be able to be configured :
   - [x] to rewrite URL requests **OR**
   - [x] to let the PHP backend handle specific file(s) that don't have a `.php` extension